madiepev/Tutorials/AI100/LogicApp-ComputerVision.md

 See [Lab 1 - Technical Requirements](https://github.com/MicrosoftLearning/AI-100-Design-Implement-Azure-AISol/blob/master/Lab1-Technical_Requirements/02-Technical_Requirements.md) for instructions on how to create these necessary resources.

 ## Objective
 We are going to create a Logic App which will analyze images using the Computer Vision API which are stored in a Blob Storage and save the descriptions and tags in our Cosmos DB.
-This lab is an alternative to Lab2 of the AI-100 course.
+This lab is an alternative to Lab 2 of the AI-100 course.

 ## Create a container in Cosmos DB to store metadata
-1. Go to your Azure Cosmos DDB in the Azure Portal.
+1. Go to your Azure Cosmos DB in the Azure Portal.
 2. In **Overview**, click on **+ Add Container** in the top bar.
 ![alt text](https://github.com/madiepev/Tutorials/blob/main/images/addcontainercosmosdb.png?raw=true)
 3. Create a new Database called **images**.
 4. Keep the **Throughput** at manual and 400.
 5. Fill in **metadata** for **Container id**.
 6. Put in **/id** for the **Partition key**.
 ![alt text](https://github.com/madiepev/Tutorials/blob/main/images/createcontainercosmosdb.PNG?raw=true)

 ## Create the Logic App